websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md

     In a Dynamic Collection, you define the type of items in the collection, along with some criteria for these items.
 The Collection's items can change based on the criteria you define.
 A Dynamic Collection is useful when you want to maintain the content up-to-date with new items matching the criteria.

     For example, for your online Kitchenware Store, you create a Collection including all blog posts with the *porcelain* tag (this tag represents your criteria.)
-The Dynamic Collection automatically includes all the new blog post with the *porcelain* tag.
+The Dynamic Collection automatically includes all the new blog posts with the *porcelain* tag.

 For information about how to create Manual or Dynamic Collections, see [Creating Collections](./creating-collections.md).